usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 is to the restroom.
 Restrooms are not primary function areas except in limited circumstances, such as highway rest stops.

-{% details What if a tenant remodels his store in a manner that would trigger the path of travel obligation, but the tenant has no authority to create an accessible path of travel because the common areas are under the control of the landlord?
-Does this mean the landlord must now make an accessible path of travel to the remodeled store? %}
+#### What if a tenant remodels his store in a manner that would trigger the path of travel
+obligation, but the tenant has no authority to create an accessible path of travel because the common areas are under the control of the landlord?
+Does this mean the landlord must now make an accessible path of travel to the remodeled store?
 No.  Alterations by a tenant do not trigger a path of travel obligation for the landlord.
 Nor is the tenant required to make changes in areas not under his control.
-{% enddetails %}

-{% details What costs can be included in determining whether the 20 percent disproportionality limitation has been met? %}
+#### What costs can be included in determining whether the 20 percent disproportionality
+limitation has been met?
 Widening doorways, installing ramps, making bathrooms accessible, lowering telephones, relocating water fountains -- as well as any other costs associated with making the path of travel accessible -- can be included.
-{% enddetails %}

-{% details What if the cost of making an accessible path of travel would exceed the cost of the original alteration by much more than 20 percent? %}
+#### What if the cost of making an accessible path of travel would exceed the cost of the
+original alteration by much more than 20 percent?
 In such a case, is the entity exempt from the path of travel requirement?
 No. The entity must still make the path of travel accessible to the extent possible without going over 20 percent, giving priority to those elements that provide the greatest degree of access.
 Changes should be made in the following order: accessible entrance, accessible route to the altered area, at least one accessible restroom for each sex or single unisex restroom, phones, drinking fountains, and then other elements such as parking, storage, and alarms.
-{% enddetails %}

 ILLUSTRATION: A library is remodeling its reading area for a total cost of $20,000.
 The library must spend, if necessary, up to an additional $4,000 (20 percent of $20,000) on &quot;path of travel&quot; costs.
 For $4,000 the library can install a ramp leading to the reading area, and it can lower telephones and drinking fountains.
 For $3,500 the library can create an accessible restroom.
 Because the most important path of travel element is the entrance and route to the area, the library should spend the money on the ramp, telephones, and drinking fountains.

-{% details Can an entity limit its path of travel obligation by engaging in a series of small alterations? %}
+#### Can an entity limit its path of travel obligation by engaging in a series of small
+alterations?
 No. An entity cannot evade the path of travel requirement by doing several small alterations (each of which, if considered by itself, would be so inexpensive that adding 20 percent would not result in addition of any path of travel